.30-06 vs .308 Win: Thirty Cal Throwdown w/ Ballistic Graphs

 History & Purpose

-The .30-06 served admirably for several decades, perhaps most notably in the 1903/03A3 Springfield and the “finest battle implement ever devised,” the M1 Garand.
-Even after the M1 Garand was retired, the .30-06 stuck around as a machine gun cartridge all the way up into the Vietnam era.
+This bad boy served for decades, most famously in the hands of GIs wielding the 1903 Springfield and what General Patton himself called “the finest battle implement ever devised,” the M1 Garand.
+Heck, even after the M1 was put out to pasture, the .30-06 stuck around to feed machine guns all the way into the Vietnam era.

 Best Ammo for the .30-06